Maymester Courses

 ENGL 268 Medicine, Literature, and Culture (3)

 An introduction to key topics that focus on questions of representation at the intersections of medicine, literature, and culture.
-Offered mostly asynchronously, with occasional meetings Mon/Wed for an hour and a half in the mornings.

 GEOG 115 Maps: Geographic Information from Babylon to Google (3)